Find Affordable College Courses

 Full Geological & Earth Sciences at Ohio State University - Main Campus Report

 You’ll be in good company if you decide to attend University of Cincinnati - Main Campus.
 It ranked #5 on our 2023 Most Popular Geological & Earth Sciences Master’s Degree Schools in Ohio list.
-Located in the city of Cincinnati, UC is a public school with a fairly large student population.
+Located in the city of Cincinnati, UC is a public college with a fairly large student population.

 Women make up 33% of the geology majors at the school.